-7.27.
-During warm (or 'uranium' or 'trace active') commissioning, natural or depleted uranium should be used32 to avoid criticality risks, to minimize occupational exposure and to limit possible needs for decontamination.
-This stage provides the opportunity to initiate the control regimes that will be necessary during active commissioning, when fission products and fissile material are introduced into the reprocessing facility.
+- 7.28.
+During warm (or 'uranium' or 'trace active') commissioning, natural or depleted uranium should be used to avoid criticality risks, to minimize occupational exposure and to limit possible needs for decontamination.
+This stage provides the opportunity to initiate the control regimes that will be necessary during active commissioning, when fission products and fissile material are introduced into the reprocessing facility. - 7.29.

-7.28.
 Safety tests performed during the warm commissioning stage should mainly be devoted to confinement checking.
-These should include: (a) checks for airborne radioactive material; (b) smear checks on surfaces; and (c) checks for gaseous discharges and liquid releases.
-Checks should also be made for unexpected accumulations of hazardous material.

-7.29.
-For the timely protection of site personnel, all radiation monitoring equipment (both fixed and mobile) and personal dosimetry should be operational with supporting administrative arrangements when radioactive material is introduced into the facility.
+These tests should include: (a) checks for airborne radioactive material; (b), smear checks on surfaces; and (e) checks for gaseous discharges and liquid releases.
+Checks should also be made for unexpected accumulations of hazardous material. - 7.30.
+For the timely protection of site personnel, all radiation monitoring equipment (both fixed and mobile) and personal dosimetry should be operational, with supporting administrative arrangements, when radioactive material is introduced into the facility. - 7.31.

-7.30.
 This stage should also be used to provide measurable verification of certain parameters within the reprocessing facility that had previously only been calculated theoretically (in particular, in relation to discharges).
-The use of tracers33 should also be considered, to enhance or allow such verification.
+The use of tracers should also be considered, to enhance or allow such verification.

+&lt;sup>33 In some States, the use of natural or depleted uranium may require regulatory approval.

+&lt;sup>34 Tracers are small quantities of very low level radioactive (or inactive) material that mimic the behaviour of the operational material and are used to determine process parameters.

-7.31.
-Prior to hot commissioning, emergency arrangements (on-site and off-site) for the reprocessing facility are required to be established, including procedures, training, sufficient numbers of trained personnel, emergency drills and exercises (see paras 8.14 and 8.15 of SSR-4 [1]).
+7.32.
+Prior to hot commissioning, emergency arrangements (on-site and off-site) for the reprocessing facility are required to be established, including procedures, training, sufficient numbers of trained personnel, and emergency drills and exercises (see paras 8.14 and 8.15 of SSR-4 [1]).
 The on-site and off-site emergency response capabilities should be demonstrated.